Particle algorithms for maximum likelihood training of latent variable models: INTRODUCTION

-Under general conditions~\cite[Chap.~3]{McLachlan2007}, $\theta_k$ converges to a stationary point $\theta_*$ of the marginal likelihood and $q_k$ to the coresponding posterior $p_{\theta_*}(\cdot|y)$.
-In cases where the above steps are not analytically tractable, it is common to approximate (E) using Monte Carlo (or Markov chain Monte Carlo if $p_\theta(\cdot|y)$ cannot be sampled directly) and (M) using numerical optimization (e.g.\ with a single gradient or Newton step in Euclidean spaces); for instance, see~\cite{Wei1990,Kuk1997,Gu1998,Delyon1999,Younes1999,Kuhn2004,Cai2010,Qiu2020,Debortoli2021}.
+\end{compactenum} Perhaps the most well-known method for tackling (S1,2) is the \emph{expectation maximization} (EM) algorithm~\citep{Dempster1977}: starting from an initial guess $\theta_0$, alternate, \begin{compactenum} \item[(E)] compute $q_{k}:=p_{\theta_{k}}(\cdot|y)$, \item[(M)] solve for $\theta_{k+1}:=\argmax_{\theta\in\Theta}\int \ell(\theta,x)q_{k+1}(x)dx$, \end{compactenum} where $\ell(\theta,x):=\log(p_\theta(x,y))$ denotes the log-likelihood.
+Under general conditions~\citep[Chap.~3]{McLachlan2007}, $\theta_k$ converges to a stationary point $\theta_*$ of the marginal likelihood and $q_k$ to the corresponding posterior $p_{\theta_*}(\cdot|y)$.
+In cases where the above steps are not analytically tractable, it is common to approximate (E) using Monte Carlo (or Markov chain Monte Carlo if $p_\theta(\cdot|y)$ cannot be sampled directly) and (M) using numerical optimization (e.g.\ with a single gradient or Newton step in Euclidean spaces); cf.~\citet{Wei1990,Kuk1997,Delyon1999,Younes1999,Kuhn2004,Han2017,Qiu2020,Cai2010,Nijkamp2020,Debortoli2021}.

-Here, we take a different approach that builds on an insightful observation made by Neal and Hinton twenty-odd years ago~\cite{Neal1998} (see \cite{Csiszar1984} for a precedent): EM can be recast as a well-known optimization routine applied to a certain objective.
-The objective is the `free energy' or `evidence lower bound':
+Here, we take a different approach that builds on an insightful observation made by~\citet{Neal1998} (see \citet{Csiszar1984} for a precedent): EM can be recast as a well-known optimization routine applied to a certain objective.
+The objective is the `free energy':